|Funding Program:||Investment Road and Rail Program

 It is expected this commitment will deliver the following benefits:

-- removal of 53 at grade intersection (including nine signalised intersection) and 106 property accesses
+- removal of 53 at grade intersections (including nine signalised intersection) and 106 property accesses

 - almost doubling of existing highway capacity between Woondum and Curra